deviceWISE/meta-device-cloud/docs/README.IDP.md

 	${WRL_TOP_BUILD_DIR}/layers/meta-device-cloud \
 ```

-Build the image
+Build the Image
 ---------------
 ```sh
 make python-device-cloud.addpkg; make python-pip.addpkg; make xinetd.addpkg; make inetutils.addpkg
 make fs
 ```

-After boot up
+After Boot Up
 -------------
 Once the image is flashed and booted, the credentials must be put in
-place.
-Systemd is used to manage the device-manager process by
+place. systemd is used to manage the device-manager process by
 default.
 The device-manager is the only service that has a systemd
 service file.
-In order to connect, from the device console, run:
+To connect, from the device console, run:
 ```sh
 generate_config.py -f /etc/python-device-cloud/iot-connect.cfg -c <CLOUD URL> -p 8883 -t <APP TOKEN>
 ```
-This command will create the connection credentials file.
-Now, restat
+This command creates the connection credentials file.
+Restart
 the device manager:
 ```sh
 systemctl restart device-manager